jorisvandenbossche/course-python-data/notebooks/python_intro/00-jupyterlab.md

 +++

-To run Python, we are going to use Jupyter Notebooks via JupyterLab for the remainder of this course.
+To run Python, we are going to use Jupyter Notebooks via JupyterLab for this course.
 Jupyter notebooks are common in data science and visualization and serve as a convenient common-denominator experience for running Python code interactively.
 Jupyter notebooks let us __execute and view the results of our Python code interactively__ within the notebook.

 __JupyterLab__ is an application server with a web user interface from [Project Jupyter](https://jupyter.org/) that enables one to work with documents and activities such as __Jupyter notebooks__ (a notebook is a file stored on your computer as a JSON file).